 My goodness!
 Would you look at those leaves turning colors!
 I just love this time of year!
 We’ve bid a fond farewell to September and rushed head long into October with nary a backward glance.
-Well, maybe just this one backward glance that I’m going to make, so that ya’ll will be “up-to-speed” on the doings over here at the Eastside store.
-September was “Back-to-School” month, and a lot of our young (and some not so young) members returned to the classroom for massive amounts of study and various other academia.
+Well, maybe just this one backward glance that I’m going to make, so that ya’ll will be “up-to-speed” on the doing over here at the eastside store.
+September was “Back to School” month, and a lot of our young (and some not so young) members returned to the classroom for massive amounts of study and various other academia.
 Thanks to all of them for the terrific work that they did over the summer.
 (Boy!
 Will they be MISSED!)

-While we’re on the ceiling, the last day of September was the day that the staff and a core of wonderful Working Members counted everything from floor to ceiling thus completing another INVENTORY!
-If you weren’t one of the W.M.’s who helped out, you really missed out!
+While we’re on the ceiling, the last day of September was the day that the staff and a core of wonderful working members counted everything from floor to ceiling thus completing another INVENTORY!
+If you weren’t one of the working members who helped out, you really missed out!
 There was laughter, fun, good music and conversation, not to mention the wonderful little buffet that fueled all of our fires ‘til the end was in sight.
 If you’re kicking yourself that you didn’t come in for inventory, we have another one coming up in December.
 Keep your eyes peeled for a poster announcing the day and time.

 Don’t take your peepers off the future, yet, though because it’s time to take a beep at what’s coming up in October.
-First there’s going to be another of the Capital Plans finished…probably as this goes to print.
-The new French drain is being installed on the west side of the Eastside store (confused?) down next to the warehouse, by our Maintenance and Repair manager Fred and his trusty Working Member, Doug.
+First there’s going to be another of the capital plans finished … probably as this goes to print.
+The new French drain is being installed on the west side of the eastside store (confused?) down next to the warehouse, by our maintenance and repair manager, Fred, and his trusty working member, Doug.
 I took a look at it last night, and the hole looked pretty deep, so I’m grateful for all of their hard work.
-If you se ‘em, tell ‘em “Thanks,” if you feel the mood hit.
+If you see ‘em, tell ‘em “Thanks,” if you feel the mood hit.

-Also happening in October, All Hallows Eve is approaching, and the Eastside has already laid in a supply of sugar free Halloween candy, which will be on the shelves for your Trick or Treat needs.
-These are accompanied by a pretty large batch of “Sale” items for October, including many band new products – such as caramel corn with nuts! – that may just surprise you.
+Also happening in October, All Hallows Eve is approaching, and the eastside has already laid in a supply of sugar free Halloween candy, which will be on the shelves for your trick or treat needs.
+These are accompanied by a pretty large batch of “sale” items for October, including many brand new products -such as caramel corn with nuts! – that may just surprise you.
 I know they surprised me!

 So… that’s all the news I can think of this time.
 See ya!